Investigating Resource-efficient Neutron/Gamma Classification ML Models Targeting eFPGAs: Conclusion

 We also calculated the neutron efficiency values at a gamma leakage of 10$^{-3}$ for each of the 35 pairs of bit-resolution and re-filtered corner frequency values (with downsampling) for trained fcNN models.
 Because of the larger parameter space, no exact comparable parameter to $n_{b}$ for fcNNs is possible.
 A single hidden layer of size 16, with the number of bits used for the weights and biases equal to 8 and equal to 12 for the activation function, is sufficient to maintain high neutron efficiency values across all 35 considered pairs.
-This is true even at large sparsity target percentage values when performing pruning and quantization aware training.
-However, similar neutron efficiency values can also be obtained with a smaller hidden layer size and lower sparsity target values.
-We have used the larger size hidden layer model in Figure \ref{fig:stat_var_sparsval_plot}, which plots the observed statistical variance of fcNN models across a range of sparsity targets from 10\% to 70\%.
-As expected, with higher sparsity targets, the performance of the models at lower bit resolutions decreases, although overall neutron efficiency is still quite high.
+This is true even at large target sparsity values when performing pruning and quantization aware training.
+However, similar neutron efficiency values can also be obtained with a smaller hidden layer size and lower target sparsity values.
+We have used the larger size hidden layer model in Figure \ref{fig:stat_var_sparsval_plot}, which plots the observed statistical variance of fcNN models across a range of target sparsity values from 10\% to 70\%.
+As expected, with higher target sparsity values, the performance of the models at lower bit resolutions decreases, although overall neutron efficiency is still quite high.
 Significant statistical variance is not observed, unlike the BDT models.
-Some variance is seen at the largest sparsity values considered.
-Unlike the BDT models, the fcNN models were not able to maintain the same level of neutron efficiency performance at 8 bits across all filter corner values even at a minimal sparsity value target of 10\%.
-Again, a total of 20 trials were used as a compromise between required computation time and having sufficient sample size to calculate $\pm1\sigma$ values for each sparsity target value.
+Some variance is seen at the largest target sparsity values considered.
+Unlike the BDT models, the fcNN models were not able to maintain the same level of neutron efficiency performance at 8 bits across all filter corner values even at a minimal target sparsity values of 10\%.
+Again, a total of 20 trials were used as a compromise between required computation time and having sufficient sample size to calculate $\pm1\sigma$ values for each target sparsity values.
 Unlike for the BDT models, only one training iteration was performed per trial because the number of epochs is set sufficiently high with no significant increase in resource usages.